Frequently Asked Questions

-If you choose not to share your information, you may still use the resources available in PureWellness, but a wellness coach will not be able to support you and you will only be eligible for part of the "Get to Know YOU" participation incentive.
+If you choose not to share your information, you may still use the resources available in the portal, but a wellness coach will not be able to support you and you will only be eligible for part of the "Get to Know YOU" participation incentive.

-The PHA is the gateway for the wellness initiative.
-The online PHA takes about 20 minutes to complete, and it helps participants identify healthy lifestyle behaviors as well as areas for possible improvement.
-Upon completing the PHA, participants immediately have access to an individualized health report.
+Your health assessment is the gateway for the wellness initiative.
+This online assessment takes about 20 minutes to complete, and it helps participants identify healthy lifestyle behaviors as well as areas for possible improvement.
+Upon completing the assessment, participants immediately have access to an individualized health report.